asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Dealing with Feature Factories

 There are a lot of reasons why organizations have quality problems with their code.
 Sometimes it's educational but in a lot of cases teams lack empowerment to push back.
 They are given fixed scope and fixed date work and told they have to meet the deadline.
 They are working in an organization that is only concerned with churning out more features and never step back to improve on what they have already built or even determine if the features already in production are valuable.
-John Cutler refers to this as a feature factory in his <LINK HERE> article on the subject.
+These organizations often concern themselves with ensuring development teams are 100% utilized at all times, giving them no time to learn and improve.
+[John Cutler](https://twitter.com/johncutlefish) refers to this as a feature factory in his article on the subject, *[12 Signs you are working in a Feature Factory](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2#.ve7bjxiu2).*

 By creating a separate backlog and getting some agreement about a ratio of technical vs. feature tasks enables the teams to start addressing technical issues that have been left to fester over time.

 ### Visibility

 Somewhat related to the previous benefit is the visibility it achieves in the organization.
 Even in organizations that aren't run like feature factories if there isn't visibility into problems they may not get the priority they deserve.
 If the organization has so much bad code that teams need a significant amount of time to come up with a plan to address it, it may be important that it is visible to the rest of the organization.
 Development teams working in a codebase that is so bad that it is a permanent drag on every new feature (which is not an uncommon problem unfortunately) could benefit from making this visible in the organization.
-In these cases software quality has obviously been ignored for quite a while to get the code into such a bad state.
+In these cases software quality has obviously been ignored for quite some time.

 ### Quality Concerns